 Career Definition for a Chiropractor

 Chiropractors take a holistic view of good health, with a particular focus on the proper alignment of the musculoskeletal system.
 They study how deficiencies in these areas can affect a person's overall health and wellness.
 Chiropractors see patients in an office setting, taking medical histories and ordering X-rays as needed.
 Chiropractors are known for manipulating the spine with their hands, providing relief from back, neck and joint pain without drugs or surgery.
-The majority of chiropractors, about 82%, are male according to the American Chiropractic Association (www.acatoday.org).
+More than 35 million Americans are treated by chiropractors, as of November 2018, according to the American Chiropractic Association (www.acatoday.org).

 |Required Education||Bachelor's or associate's degree|